badeesAbood/apexo/manual.md

 ### Manage labworks

-This page has been designed to track labworks, their date, and whether they are delivered or not, paid or not.
+This screen has been designed to track labworks, their date, and whether they are delivered or not, paid or not.

 Each labwork can be tied to a specific patient, and specific doctor.

 ### Manage expenses and receipts

 You can also track expenses and receipts.
-In the expenses page add receipts that can hold information such as the date, amount, description, items, and more.
+In the expenses screen add receipts that can hold information such as the date, amount, description, items, and more.

 ### Setting